ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 KL.HF.4.c

-Whenever bird accommodation is emptied it is thoroughly cleaned and disinfected in accordance with the policy.
+Whenever bird accommodation is emptied it is thoroughly cleaned and disinfected in accordance with the policy

 KL.HF.4.d

-Swabs are taken for environmental bacteria and are cultured in a Government approved laboratory – records are kept of these tests.
+Swabs are taken for environmental bacteria and are cultured in a Government approved laboratory – records are kept of these tests

 KL.HF.4.f

-Litter stores are cleaned and disinfected whenever they are emptied
+Bedding/bale stores are cleaned and disinfected whenever they are emptied

 • Cleaning and disinfection policy